Data Management in RONIN

 It's important to note that buckets can only be used for storing input and output data that can then be transferred to and from machines when needed.
 One of the main advantages of object storage (other than its affordability and durability) is that large datasets can be transferred to and from object storage buckets very efficiently with the AWS Command Line Interface (CLI).
 The AWS CLI takes advantage of multi-threading to ensure data transfer is as efficient as possible and also requires very little memory (RAM).
 This ensures that large datasets can be uploaded to the bucket or downloaded from the bucket within minutes.
 Refer to this blog post to see how to set up and use the AWS CLI to upload your data to an S3 bucket.

-Please note that while there are no data transfer costs for uploading data INTO the cloud (i.e. from your personal server to your object storage bucket), there are download costs associated with transferring data OUT of the cloud (i.e. from your object storage bucket to your personal server).
+Please note that while there are no data transfer costs for uploading data INTO the cloud (i.e. from your personal server to your object storage bucket), there are download costs associated with transferring data OUT of the cloud (i.e. from your object storage bucket to your personal server) which is roughly $0.09 per GB for the first 10 TB of data.

 Some programming languages such as python or R can directly read in files from object storage which prevents the need for these files to be stored locally on the machine; however, this method should only be used for small input datasets such as basic csv or text files.
 Files can also be transferred directly from your personal computer to your machine (instead of via object storage) using SFTP through the command line or using Cyberduck; however, this is also only efficient for relatively small files.